zipvilization/Zipvilization/world/civilization/index.md

 Zipvilization begins from a different premise.

-We can build the conditions under which those things may become possible.
+We can build conditions under which those things may eventually become possible.

-But if we predetermine their outcomes, we are not observing an emerging civilization.
+But if we predetermine their outcomes, we are no longer observing an emerging civilization.

 We are telling a story.